light-tech/LLVM-On-iOS/README.md

 ![Edit the program screenshot](Screenshots/Screenshot1.png)
 ![Interpret the program screenshot](Screenshots/Screenshot2.png)

-For the eager reader, we provide a sample iOS app project in the [Sample/](Sample) folder which has **NO license attached** so feel free to do whatever you want with it.
+For the eager reader, we provide a sample iOS app project which has **NO license attached** so feel free to do whatever you want with it.
 In this app, we use Clang's C interpreter example located in `examples/clang-interpreter/main.cpp` of Clang source code to _interpret a simple C++ program_ and _print out the output on the iOS app's user interface_.
 (The file was renamed to `Interpreter.cpp` to fit in with iOS development style.)
 The code is pretty much copied verbatim except for some minor modifications, namely: